Into the EFThedron and UV constraints from IR consistency: Introduction

 \paragraph{EFThedron from the moment problem} We begin by demonstrating that even the $s$-EFThedron can be expressed in simpler terms.
 By a GL transformation, the cyclic polytope defined by $v_{l,q}$, which are complete polynomials in $J^2=\ell(\ell+1)$ of degree $q$, can be rotated into a discrete moment curve in $J^2$.
 Therefore, instead of considering the $g$-geometry defined by eq.(\ref{Xeq}), we can instead consider what we call the $a$-geometry, \eqa a_{k,q}=\sum_i p_i \frac{1}{m_i^{2k+2}} J_i^{2q}\,. \eqae and return to the $g$-geometry by a simple rotation of the couplings.
 For the full EFThedron, the geometry is given by the Minkowski sum of the hulls arising from the $s$- and $u$-channels.
 Because the $u$-channel contribution is just itself a GL rotation of the $s$-channel one, it turns out we can obtain the full EFThedron geometry by a similar rotation, followed by projecting out couplings $g_{k,q}$ with $k+q=\textrm{odd}$, reflecting the $s-u$ channel symmetry.
-Thus we see both EFThedrons are unified into the $a$-geometry
+Thus we see both EFThedrons are unified into the $a$-geometry, as illustrated in fig.\ref{pic1}.

 The significance of this result is that the $a$-geometry is explicitly the product of two moment curves.
-The complete characterization of its boundaries can then be formulated as the ``moment problem", which is a rich and well studied problem in mathematics~(see ~\cite{Moment} for an overview).
+The complete characterization of its boundaries can then be formulated as the ``bi-variate moment problem", which is a rich and well studied problem in mathematics~(see ~\cite{Moment} for an overview).
 The problem lies in finding both necessary and sufficient conditions that determine whether a set of ``moments" (in our terms -- couplings) can be expressed as eq.(\ref{Main}).
-Solutions to the problem are well established in the infinite dimension limit, which for us corresponds to the limit where we have access to Wilson coefficients of all derivative orders, that is arbitrarily high orders in $k$ and $q$.
-This allows us to propose the complete boundary of the $a$-geometry in the infinite dimension limit.
-The crucial condition that we find, compared to~\cite{Arkani-Hamed:2020gyp}, involves the generalization of the Hankel matrix into a moment matrix \eq M(a)= \ge 0 \eqe The complete solution is given by eqns.(\ref{finalsol1})-(\ref{finalsol4}).
+Solutions to various cases of the moment problem are well established in the infinite dimension limit, which for us corresponds to the limit where we have access to Wilson coefficients of all derivative orders, that is arbitrarily high orders in $k$ and $q$.
+This allows us to systematically find all the boundaries of the $a$-geometry in the infinite dimension limit.
+The crucial conditions that we find, compared to~\cite{Arkani-Hamed:2020blm}, involve the generalization of the Hankel matrix into a moment matrix \eq M(a)= \eqe which we require to be positive semi-definite.
 Having both necessary and sufficient conditions implies the EFThedron is in fact equivalent to the dispersion relations encoding locality, unitarity and analyticity!